thomas-dsl-johnson/ACORN/README.md

 └── ground_truth_not_available
     └── sp500/ ...
 ```
-The `data/Causal_River/` directory is missing the `Bavaria/` and `East Germany/` directories as it appears in its [repository structure explanation](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#data).
+The `data/Causal_River/` directory is missing the `Bavaria/` and `East Germany/` directories that appear in its [repository structure explanation](https://github.com/thomas-dsl-johnson/ACORN?tab=readme-ov-file#data).
 This is because the `CausalRiverBavaria` and `CausalRiverEastGermany` datasets are too large for this repository.
 We will need to download them from the original [CausalRivers GitHub repository](https://github.com/CausalRivers/causalrivers).
-If you do not require this, it is not required.
+If you do not require this, you can skip these steps.
 ```bash
 # 1. Clone the submodules
 git submodule update --init --recursive